GoogleCloudPlatform/data-science-on-gcp/10_mlops/README.md

 	```
 	bash create_trainday.sh <BUCKET-NAME>
 	```
+* In this (10_mlops) folder, run the program ./ingest_from_crsbucket.sh and specify your bucket name.

 ## This Chapter

 In CloudShell, do the following steps:

 * Install the aiplatform library
     ```
     pip3 install google-cloud-aiplatform cloudml-hypertune kfp